dhrish-s/leveldb-surf/README.md

 ### How SuRF Works

 SuRF builds a compressed trie (internally called FST — Fast Succinct Trie) from all keys in an SSTable.
 To answer "any key in [lo, hi]?", it finds the successor of `lo` in the trie.
 If that successor is greater than `hi`, the answer is no — no key exists in the range.
 The trie uses approximately 10 bits per key, comparable to a Bloom filter.

+Unlike Bloom (which hashes keys into a flat bit array, destroying all ordering), SuRF preserves the lexicographic ordering of keys in its trie structure.
+This is what makes range queries possible — the trie knows which keys come before and after any given point.

 ### Where the Hook Lives — The Read Path